BetonQuest/BetonQuest/docs/Participate/Process/Docs/index.md

     ```

 ## Commit
+You need to commit (save) your changes once they are done.
+You can do this with
+<a href="https://www.jetbrains.com/help/idea/commit-and-push-changes.html" target="_blank">IntelliJ's Git integration</a>.

+**Here are a few tips how to make good commits:**

+All docs-only commits need to be prefixed with `[DOCS]`.
+This helps to distinguish them from technical commits that have
+a very similar name.
+Additionally, commit names should be short.
+If needed, provide more detail in the description.

 A commit needs to be _atomic_ which means it only contains changes that belong together.
 Large changes
 may also be split into multiple commits.
 This makes it easier to understand your changes.